 2015 – A. Alfantazi

 2016 – D. Chen

 2020 – D. Li

-Nominator uploads either a concise CV of nominee or in the case of a process, a recent paper, relevant to the process being nominated, to the web site.
-Nominator/co-nominators should consider approaching nominees themselves to request the CV.
+- Nominator uploads either a concise CV of the nominee or in the case of a process, a recent paper, relevant to the process being nominated, to the website.
+Nominators should consider approaching nominees themselves to request the CV.
 In the case of a process, the recent paper is likely already available.
 The CV should contain the following information:

 - Major contributions relevant to the award

 - A record of at least five relevant patents and papers authored by the nominee plus a count of other patents and papers.

 - A service history related to CIM/MetSoc if applicable

 - A record of the years of membership in CIM.